 For a small business seeking asset protection, the state of Florida combines the limited liability of a corporation with the tax benefits of a sole-proprietorship.
 In its structure a LLC is very similar to a corporation although it is not.
-An LLC provides limited liability to it’s owners in various jurisdictions.
+LLCs in Florida provide limited liability to it’s owners in various jurisdictions.
 It is also easier to set up than a corporation due to fewer regulations.
 The limited liability laws for Florida were rewritten in 2013 creating the Florida Revised Limited Liability Act (Chapter 605).

 An LLC is a pass-through entity which means that income taxes pass through the LLC to its members.
 As the profits go directly to the members, there is no need for the LLC to file a corporate tax return.
 The members are taxed through their federal income tax returns and not at the company level which makes filing tax returns a lot easier.
 Pass-through taxation also means that the double taxation incurred by C corporations are being sidestepped.
 In other words, all profits are only taxed once.
 All losses must also be reported on personal income tax returns and will result in a reduction in overall tax liable to the state.